mobilityDCAT-AP/mobilityDCAT-AP/releases/validationFiles/SHACL_tutorial.md

 <details>
   <summary><strong>📜 :Assessment_Shape</strong></summary>

-  The `:Assessment_Shape` is a SHACL node shape that defines the structure and constraints for the `mobilitydcatap:Assessment` class.
+  The `:Assessment_Shape` is a SHACL node shape that defines the structure and constraints for the [`mobilitydcatap:Assessment`↗](https://mobilitydcat-ap.github.io/mobilityDCAT-AP/releases/index.html#properties-for-assessment)  class.
 This shape ensures that assessment information has the necessary properties and conforms to specified rules.

   ## 📊 Shape Details
   - **Type**: `sh:NodeShape`